23W-GBAC/Azukaego_blog/automation_three.md

 ___

 After doing the Python script for logging all my blog images in my repository except the image source directory for resizing images.
-While experimenting with different designs, I was on my second HTML and second stylesheet and realised it was becoming and decided why not write a Python script to replicate your HTML for you, it is tedious to have to copy and paste and rename and the constant typing, so let's roll out the pseudocode!
+While on my second article, on my second HTML, realised it was becoming repetitive and decided why not write a Python script to replicate your HTML for you, it is tedious to have to copy and paste and rename and the constant typing, so let's roll out the pseudocode!

 PSEUDOCODE:
-One of the many things I see as a good use of being an overthinker is that it helps me think of many flags regarding codes.

 Step 1: At first I was going to hardcode it, copy the sample HTML and store it in a string variable, with the triple quote, python can take a long block of string but then again it takes away the versatility of the code, so we use reading from a file and writing into another file as I did before.